What is Child Find?

 A team, specializing in the areas of concern, works with the parents and child through evaluations to determine eligibility for Special Education Services.

-The Child Find Team can include the following highly qualified specialists:
+The Child Find Team could include the following highly qualified specialists:

 - Teacher Consultant